-- Substantially complete construction of the VA Community-based Outpatient Clinic - Begin construction of the new 350,000 gross square foot, stateof-the-art research facility, which also will accommodate some of the expanded space needs for our innovative educational programming - Initiate renovation of existing learning spaces to support the development of new teaching and learning modalities - Partner with key stakeholders to develop recruitment plans for the following strategic initiatives: Program in Human Genetics and Evolutionary Biology, Integrated Biomarker Core, preclinical development concierge program (RAPID)/Advanced Therapeutics Initiative, and the Collaborative in Health Equity - Begin to launch IDPs for employees and an enhanced diversity training and recruitment strategy - Continue the silent phase of the new UMass Chan capital campaign and prepare for the public phase of the campaign of vaccines and other biologics in the United States.
+Our medical school has the distinction of operating the only universitybased, nonprofit, FDA-licensed discoverer and manufacturer of vaccines and other biologics in the United States.
 MassBiologics has a 125-year history of contributing to new and life-saving medicines and vaccines, the impact of which is astounding.
 Today, the division advances our mission in myriad ways-from preparing the biopharmaceutical leaders of tomorrow to supporting our research enterprise and the translation of discoveries into medicines that improve lives.
-MassBiologics adds significantly to the dynamism and vitality of our medical school enterprise and we will fully leverage its unparalleled expertise in process development, project management, guality control and biomanufacturing to position our institution as a leader in developing licensed products that save lives and elevate the human condition around the world.
+MassBiologics adds significantly to the dynamism and vitality of our medical school enterprise and we will fully leverage its unparalleled expertise in process development, project management, quality control and biomanufacturing to position our institution as a leader in developing licensed products that save lives and elevate the human condition around the world.

 Doing so will require strategic and targeted investments in emerging scientific platforms that align with the strengths of our world-class research enterprise.
 Importantly, we will tap into MassBiologics' considerable network of international partners and global health expertise to expand the presence, research and global impact of our medical school.